MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 TBS

-### Exceptional but Realistic Conditions: Major Shocks

-- shocks that weaken or kill whole servers, multiple servers
-- regional: depression, war, earthquake, flood, etc.
-- human: admin failures, payment arrangements, hostile or government action

-TBS
+# Visit Your Documents Regularly

-## Audit and Repair the Multiple Copies
+Verify and repair the multiple copies.

 ### The Process of Auditing and Repairing

-Auditing the collection to test the validity of remote copies of documents can greatly reduce permanent document losses over time.
-Without auditing and its attendant repair of damaged documents, minor errors will cause a stored collection to continue to decline over time with no barrier to extinction.
+Auditing the collection to verify the validity of remote copies of documents, and to repair discovered errors, can greatly reduce permanent document losses over time.
+Without auditing and its attendant repair of damaged documents, minor errors will continually erode a stored collection; the collection will to continue to decline over time with no barrier to extinction.
 No number of redundant copies without auditing, certainly no *reasonable* number, will prevent significant document losses over a long period.
-In addition, shocks to the system may cause servers to fail, thus reducing the actual number of active copies of a collection and accelerating further deterioration.
+In addition, major shocks to the system may cause servers to fail, thus reducing the actual number of active copies of a collection and accelerating further deterioration.

 Auditing is essential to maintaining the health of a collection.
 This is the method by which errors are detected and corrected.
 Without auditing, errors tend to build up in a collection and eventually cause some permanent document losses, regardless of how many copies of the documents we keep.
 We can think of the auditing process as health care for electronic documents: minor problems will be found and fixed before they cause permanent damage.
 Of course, it will always be possible for unlikely juxtapositions of errors to cause a document to be lost, but regular auditing of a modest number of copies can minimize permanent losses.

-The auditing process actively patrols for errors before they cause permanent document losses, and corrects them whenever possible.
+The auditing process actively patrols for errors before they cause permanent document losses, and corrects them when possible.
 In all cases, when a document copy is found to be absent (or corrupted), the auditing process attempts to replace the missing copy with a fresh copy obtained from another server.
 If there is an intact copy on another server, then the missing copy is repaired and the process continues.
 If there is no other intact copy, then the document is considered permanently lost.

 **Exhibit XX** shows the dratic reduction in document losses when using regular auditing on collections with a modest number of copies.